Trump Will Be Commencement Speaker At Liberty University

 — Open Source Intel (@intercepts) March 10, 2017

-President Trump spoke exclusively with CBN News, which is a Christian outlet, about agreeing to speak to the graduates.
+President Trump spoke exclusively with CBN News, a Christian outlet, about agreeing to speak to the graduates.

 “I look forward to speaking to this amazing group of students on such a momentous occasion.
 Our children truly are the future and I look forward to celebrating the success of this graduating class as well as sharing lessons as they embark on their next chapter full of hope, faith, optimism, and a passion for life.”

-The exclusive interview with CBN went into more detail on Trump’s appeal to Evangelicals.
-An estimated 80% of Evangelical Christians support Trump and more evangelicals voted for Trump than for any other candidate.
+The exclusive interview with CBN went into more detail on Trump’s appeal to evangelicals.
+An estimated 80 percent of Evangelical Christians support Trump and more evangelicals voted for Trump than for any other candidate.
 The report went into further detail on the concepts Falwell introduced when he made the statement about President Trump speaking to the Liberty University students.

 “There seems to be a big disconnect between what the mainstream media is reporting and what evangelicals think of the job Trump is doing.
-The headlines always report turmoil or “hair on fire” scenarios.
+The headlines always report turmoil or ‘hair on fire’ scenarios.
 But the evangelicals who supported Trump don’t see it that way.”

-Trump spoke at Liberty University in 2012 and 2016, but this is the first time a sitting President has spoken at the University in nearly 30 years.
-The President and Jerry Falwell consider each other family friends.
+Trump spoke at Liberty University in 2012 and 2016, but this is the first time a sitting president has spoken at the university in nearly 30 years.
+The president and Jerry Falwell consider each other family friends.

 [Featured Image by Steve Helber/AP Images]